 3. Apply to Refinance Your Rental Property

-- Mortgage statements: six or more months
+- Mortgage statements: At least six months

-- Tax returns: two years
+- Tax returns: Two years

-- Pay stubs: two months
+- Pay stubs: Two months

-- Bank statements: two to three months
+- Bank statements: Two to three months

-- Rent receipts: six or more months
+- Rent receipts: At least six months

-4. Go Through Underwriting on Your Investment Property Refinance
+4. Go Through Underwriting

-The lender will also want to see six or more months of on-time mortgage payments for the investment property and your current leases.
-Generally, you will need to own the property for six or more months and have six or more months of rental payments before refinancing a rental property.
+The lender will verify at least six months of on-time mortgage payments for the investment property and will review your current leases.
+Generally, you will need to own the property for at least six months and have a minimum of six months of tenant rental payments before refinancing a rental property.
 This is called the seasoning period.

 Lock in Interest Rates for Your Rental Property

-- Loan application: $250 – $500
+- Loan application: $250 to $500

 Tax Implications When You Refinance Rental Property